 As long as you aren’t easily distracted by tourists speaking a bunch of different languages, the cafe at the base of the Standard Hotel in the East Village is one of the cooler spots for a coffee meeting downtown.
-They uncover the outdoor patio on Bowery in nicer weather, but it’s also a cozy option during colder months.
-Food-wise, they have full menus starting at 7am every day in case you want something to eat while you try and figure out if the group sitting next to you is speaking Russian or Czech.
+They uncover the outdoor patio on Bowery in nicer weather, but it’s also a cozy option during the colder months.
+Food-wise, they have full menus starting at 7am every day, in case you want something to eat while you try and figure out if the group sitting next to you is speaking Russian or Czech.

 The Grey Dog is different things to different people.
-Some use it as a grab and go coffee shop.
+Some use it as a grab-and-go coffee shop.
 Some come here for book club and a glass of wine.
 We recommend it as a good utility spot the next time you need a casual meeting place in lower Manhattan.
 There are four locations, all of which are relatively quiet, and have wifi and plenty of seating.
 We wouldn’t tell you to go out of your way to eat here, but the food menus are extensive and you can easily use Grey Dog for a working breakfast or lunch.
-You can pull a few tables together if your group grows, and they don’t tend to give the barista death stare if you stay longer than an hour.
+They also don’t tend to give the barista death stare if you stay longer than an hour.

 You could use Gotan simply for a coffee date, but we prefer it for a breakfast or lunch meeting.
 Feel free to meet someone for a meal and justify taking a four-top by spreading out your bags and laptops, but also make sure to get the scrambled cheddar biscuit or eggplant and egg flatbread.
 The bright space also has plenty of seating and free wifi, making it our go-to for a casual daytime get-together in Tribeca.